Category Archives for "Dogs General"

 Additionally, some children are naturally observant and curious, especially with an animal around.
 Taking care of an animal requires consistent observation to ensure the dog is generally healthy.
 Children do remarkably well in noticing things faster than adults at times.
 This can be attributed to how much time the child actually spends in direct contact with the dog, therefore the probabilities are higher that they will indeed spot abnormalities.
 The child that grows to love the animal will overtime understand the importance of such a task, as it keeps their best friend in the best health.

 First in line comes the Cocker Spaniel; they have received the accolade of being pure beauty.
-They are a sight to see when properly groomed and are doted on by owners.
+They are a sight to see when properly groomed and are doted on by the owners.
 They aim to please their owners and are all round cheerful as long as they are in the company of adults and or children.
 They enjoy being playful thus making a good addition to a household with children.

 The second popular breed is the French Bulldog.
 They are considered to be a rather now sought-after breed.
 They are said to be a great choice for first time dog owners as they adapt to living spaces rather quickly, additionally, where training is concerned they excel and are fast in correcting mistakes.
 French Bulldogs have proven to be friendly and overall cooperative animals.